CENTRE FOR LEARNING & TEACHING

 Consequences for Not Attending the GLC

 The GLC is an extension of the classroom.
-Students who choose not to attend will be subject to a gating.
+Students who choose not to attend may be subject to a Tier 1 gating.

-Students must attend the GLC Plus one day a week for the entire term.
-Failure to do so will result in a gating.
-The Learning Resource Specialist will work with the identified student to improve his academic standing by formulating a written remedial plan for him to complete.
+Students are assigned to GLC Plus on a term-by-term basis and must attend on their assigned day; failure to do so may result in a Tier 1 gating.
+The Coordinator of Academic Support will work with the identified student to improve his academic standing by formulating a written remedial plan for him to complete and recommend additional supports (e.g. Math Centre or Writing Centre) as necessary.

 Referral Process and Protocol

-The Assistant Headmaster, Academics, in conjunction with the Learning Resource Specialist, grade coordinators, advisors, and parent(s), will assign at-risk students to the GLC Plus following term one and term two report cards.
-Automatic referral to the GLC will be applied to “at-risk” students, defined as those boys who have an academic average of less than 62% or three or more courses below 60%.
-The Assistant Headmaster, Academics retains the right to use his discretion in recommending other students to the GLC Plus program.
+The Assistant Head of School – Academics, in conjunction with the Coordinator of Academic Support, Grade Coordinators, advisors, and parent(s), will assign at-risk students to the GLC Plus following the Term One and Term Two report cards.
+Automatic referral to GLC Plus will be applied to “at-risk” students, defined as those boys who have an academic average of less than 60% or three or more course grades below 60%.
+The Assistant Head of School – Academics retains the right to use his discretion in recommending other students to the GLC Plus program.

 The Writing Centre